The Dinnie stones

 You can use our Dinnie Stone weight calculator to easily determine the amount of weight you’ll need to use on weight-loadable pins when training to lift the Dinnie Stones.

 Gordon Dinnie had replica Dinnie Stones made.
-They were acquired by the Stark Center for Physical Culture and Sports.
-These are used at the Arnold Sports Festival as part of the record breaker events.
-These stones have separate records from the original stones at Potarch.
+They are now owned by Jan Todd.
+The Replica Dinnie Stones are used in Rogue’s Record Breaker events and have separate records from the original stones at Potarch.

 Videos